Check whether your web browser works well with your version of Blackboard Learn.

 |Desktop Browser Versions||Mobile Browser Versions1|

 1. Mobile browsers are also supported for the Original experience.
 Older themes are not supported on these browsers even though users may have success using them.
-Blackboard App, Blackboard Instructor, and Bb Grader are supported native apps for mobile and tablet devices that interact with Blackboard Learn 9.1 servers.
+Blackboard App and Blackboard Instructor are supported native apps for mobile and tablet devices that interact with Blackboard Learn 9.1 servers.
 These apps may have their own device requirements.

 Blackboard tests browsers using a variety of devices and operating systems.
 Support is not limited to these specific operating systems.
 We support the desktop browser versions regardless of the particular device or operating system they run on.